-Native to Central Africa, Broom Corn plants are popular in fall decorating projects.
+Native to Central Africa, Broom Corn plants grow a single bamboo-like stem.
+The stems are not sturdy and bend easily in the wind and even a heavy rain.
+They are popular in fall for ornamental decorating projects.
 The dried stalks are often included in floral displays with pumpkins and gourds.
 They also look great by themselves, like dried flowers.

 Did You Know: It takes one ton of Broom Corn to produce 80 to 100 brooms…… neither practical nor economical in today’s world.